Liverpool’s No.9 shirt has a proud history, having been worn by some of the club’s greatest-ever goalscorers.

 However, his best work was done prior to the inception of the Premier League, although he still managed 45 goals in the competition for the Reds – more than every other player on this list bar the top three.

-We found it almost impossible to decide what order the top three should go in, and at one point we had Firmino at No.1.
-If he wins the Premier League, he will be.
+We found it almost impossible to decide what order the top three should go in, and you could easily make the argument for Firmino at No.1.

 Torres can legitimately claim to be one of the greatest No.9s the Premier League has witnessed.